 The Financial Adviser Standards and Ethics Authority (FASEA) sets the education, training and ethical standards of licensed financial advisers in Australia.
 The organisation is charged with implementing the Corporations Amendment (Professional Standards of Financial Advisers) Act 2017, to raise the education, training, and ethical standards of financial advisers by requiring relevant providers to hold a degree or higher, or equivalent qualification.

-The website is one of the key initiatives in the National Financial Capability Strategy.
+The website is one of the key initiatives in the Financial Capability.